xfluffymuffin/astrovirus/README.md

 * *-r - right boundary of the region (optional), defaults to the end of the sequence.*

 Example command to run:

 **python .\seq_cut.py -i old_alignment.fas -o new_alignment.fas -l 100 -r 500**

+### _convert_coords.py_

+This script takes an alignment in FASTA format and a CSV table containing coordinates of regions in a reference sequence for the alignment.
+It converts these coordinates into alignment coordinates, adjusting for gaps.

+Arguments:
+* *-ia - path to the input alignment in .fasta format;*
+* *-ic - path to the input .csv file with reference coordinates – the table should contain 2 columns (left and right boundaries of regions);*
+* *-ref - full name of the reference sequence in the alignment;*
+* *-o - path to the output directory, created automatically if it does not exist; defaults to the script's directory.*

+Example command to run:

+**python .\convert_coords.py -ia path_to_aln -ic path_to_csv -ref ref_name_str -o save_dir**